Friday 17 May 2024

 For some of us are still trying to take it all in.
 At some point we will discover the reasons for this random attack, this unforgivable violation in a very private suburb.
 Terrorism was ruled out almost immediately and you can only imagine the feelings which must have been experienced at the time by those who just wanted to go to work, school, college or university, going about their lives in a dignified fashion.

 Most of us are probably immune to bad news since the world might have lost the ability to control its temper decades ago.
 But we're the decent and well mannered ones, the cultured ones.
 We just want to live in a society where the inhabitants in all populations just get along with each other without fearing swords, knives or guns that shatter the peace.
-The citizens of Hainault will of course, settle down for the evening, enjoy some precious family time and switch on the TV only to be reminded of what happened today.
+The citizens of Hainault will, of course, settle down for the evening, enjoy some precious family time and switch on the TV only to be reminded of what happened today.
 But there is of course an inner resilience and strength of character about the people of Hainault that will support them all the way.
 We must hope that they never have to go through such a traumatic ordeal ever again.

 Sunday 28 April 2024